-Four lighthouses were built along the northern coast of Wirral in 1761.
-Two of these were built at Leasowe to guide ships into the Port of Liverpool.
+Four lighthouses were built along the northern coast of Wirral.
+Two lighthouses were built at Leasowe to guide ships into the Port of Liverpool.

 The other two lighthouses were built at Hoylake in 1764, known as the Lake Lights.
-The Upper Lake Lighthouse, when lined up with the Lower Lighthouse guided vessels into a sheltered area when ships were unable to sail into Liverpool due to poor weather conditions.
+The Upper Lake Lighthouse, when lined up with the Lower Lighthouse guided vessels into a sheltered area called Hoyle Lake.

-The Low Lighthouse was designed to move with the shifting of the channel.
-This tower was rebuilt in 1833 and again in 1865.
+The Low Light was originally a wooden tower designed to move with the shifting of the channel.
+A brick tower later replaced it, near the lifeboat station.

-Hoylake Low Light was decommissioned in July 1908 and later demolished.
+Hoylake Low Light was decommissioned in July 1908 and sold into private ownership.
+It was later demolished in 1922.
 There is very little evidence of the lighthouse today, other than a stone gatepost.

 There is a replica lighthouse tower nearby at the coastal end of Stanley Road, opposite the golf course.